stbd/stoolbox/README.md

 ## What's included
 Target: demo.
 An example of how to use shaders and models
 Target: viewer.
-Prototype that tests generator functions Scripts to setup environment for Linux (Bash scripts) and Windows (Powershell scripts).
+Prototype that uses generator functions Scripts to setup environment for Linux (Bash scripts) and Windows (Powershell scripts).
 Located under libs, they include script for Boost 1.57, SDL2, GLM, GLLoadgen.

+## To get started
+TODO

 ## Dependencies
 TODO